guerdat/virgil-documentation/documentation.md

 The engine_log table contains multiple log files.
 The 'time' column represents elapsed time in seconds since the beginning of the log and is not guaranteed to be unique.
 The 'file_date' column stores the date and time of the log file in 'YYYY-MM-DD_HH.MM.SS' format.

 Data in the engine_log table is generated from a four cylinder, four stroke gasoline 1608cc engine.
 This engine has fuel injectors that flow approximately 17.1 lb/hr.
 The computer producing the logs is a microsquirt ECU.

+The vehicle uses a 5 speed manual transmission that drives the rear wheels through a 3.91:1 ratio differential.